asimwe1/rust_chatapp/site/guide/12-faq.md

 conducted incorrectly, often appear to say more than they do.
 So, when you see a benchmark for "Hello, world!", you should know that the benchmark's relevance doesn't extend far beyond "Hello, world!" servers and the specific way the measurement was taken.
-In other words, they provide only a baseline truth that is hard to extrapolate to real-world use-cases, _your_ use-case.
+In other words, it provides a baseline truth that is hard to extrapolate to real-world use-cases, _your_ use-case.

 Nevertheless, here are some things you can consider as _generally_ true about Rocket applications: